PeterKitonga/PhotoshopLearning/Lesson 36 - Spot Healing Brush/readme.md

 ## About Lesson 36

 ### Brief
-In this lesson, I was introduce to one of the repair tools, the Spot Healing Brush tool.
+In this lesson, I was introduced to one of the repair tools, the Spot Healing Brush tool.
 Repair tools in Photoshop include:
 - Spot Healing Brush Tool
 - Healing Brush Tool
 - Patch Tool